-The number 1 at the time was one strange beast.
+This number 1 is one strange beast.
 Breaking an unusually lengthy spell of UK artists at the top (five months) was US rockabilly singer Johnny Preston with an un-PC novelty-teenage death song (these ‘death discs’ were becoming ever more popular) about the forbidden love of two Indians from warring tribes.
 Sounds interesting, yes?

 Of course, The Big Bopper died alongside Buddy Holly and Ritchie Valens in a plane on 3 February 1959, so he never got to see Running Bear become number 1 in the US and subsequently the UK.
 Due to Richardson’s death, the song got caught up in legal issues, causing its release to be delayed.
 Perhaps its posthumous release is the reason it did so well, although Richardson isn’t credited as the artist, so how many people would have been aware of the connection?
 Perhaps it’s just that cowboys and indians were still very popular, and teenage death songs were about to become big.
 Or maybe it’s just one of those many unsolved mysteries where it’s impossible to work out how a song made it to the top.

 The rest of Johnny Preston’s life is fairly mysterious too.
 His follow-up single, Cradle of Love nearly repeated Running Bear’s success, hitting the top ten in the US and UK.
 Another release, the rocking Leave My Kitten Alone, was later covered by the Beatles, and is perhaps the best unreleased track of their early years, with Lennon in fine shouty voice.
 It eventually surfaced on Anthology 1 in 1995.
-He was entered into the Rockabilly Hall of Fame, and performed on the nostalgia circuit, but eventually retired.
-He died of heart failure in 2011, aged 71.
+Preston was entered into the Rockabilly Hall of Fame, and performed on the nostalgia circuit, but eventually retired.
+He died of heart failure on 4 March, 2011, aged 71.

 I can’t imagine why anyone would cover this track, but when I discovered Tom Jones had recorded a funk version in 1973, I had to have a listen.
 And you know what, it’s actually pretty good!
 Take a look at this insane clip from a TV special, with crazy dancing and camerawork.
 Tom should have got his funk on more often.